 Tim originally hails from Bermuda, and helps improve Santa Barbara's watersheds through his work at the City of Santa Barbara Creeks division.
 He is our advocacy chair and works to improve bicycling with routes that his kids can ride in mind.

 Caiza was born in Ecuador, South America.
-At early age he was introduced to the bicycle world.
-Since then bicycles have been part of his life.
-He has lived in Santa Barbara county for about six years.
-He was introduced to the Santa Barbara bicycle community through Bici Centro.
+At an early age, he was introduced to the bicycle world and since then, bicycles have been part of his life.
+In Santa Barbara, he became a core volunteer during the first years of Bici Centro, the DIY community bike shop.

-As a Coalition board member, he wishes to share his skills, knowledge, goals and aspirations helping out to build a Bicycle Friendly and safe community, and to continue expanding the Outreach Latino Spanish program as well as bringing more bicycle advocates into our community.
+As a SB Bike board member, he wishes to share his skills, knowledge, goals and aspiration to help build a safe bicycle friendly community, and he wants to expand the Spanish Language Outreach program by bringing more bicycle advocates.

 After a stint managing a coffee farm in Hawaii, Michael returned to Santa Barbara and currently works as the Transportation Specialist at the Community Environmental Council, a 40 year old non-profit that focuses on sustainable transportation, energy efficiency, and renewable energy.
 Michael is a member of the Measure A Citizens Oversight Committee, which oversees $1.5 billion in transportation spending, and is Mayor Schneider’s appointee to the Santa Barbara County Air Pollution Control District's Community Advisory Council.
 He also serves as the Transportation Chair of the Los Padres chapter of the Sierra Club and has been on the board of directors of the Santa Barbara Bicycle Coalition since 2008.